School of Education & Human Services

 Master of Arts in Teaching

-Mount St. Mary's University's Master of Arts in Teaching (MAT) is unique because it is tailored for the prospective teacher who holds an undergraduate degree in a major other than education.
+Mount St. Mary's University's Master of Arts in Teaching (MAT) is tailored for the prospective teacher who holds an undergraduate degree in a major other than education.
 Change your career by earning a MAT in order to transition into the teaching profession.

 Individuals wishing to apply for admission into an MAT program must submit:

 Official undergraduate transcript(s) from an accredited four-year institution

 Two letters of recommendation; Download guidelines

 Praxis CORE (or other equivalent such as SAT, GRE, GMAT).
-In addition, secondary candidates majoring in Spanish, German, French, social studies, math, or English must submit Maryland qualifying scores for Praxis II Content Knowledge.
+In addition, secondary candidates majoring in Spanish, German, French, social studies, math, biology or English must submit Maryland qualifying scores for Praxis II Content Knowledge.

 *For foreign language a writing sample and language proficiency interview are required.